Jobhdez/jobhdez.github.io/_posts/2023-11-05-a-semi-deep-dive-into-cpu-architecture.md

   y = 25 + -10
 ```

-Lets expose `if statements` and stack locations.
-Remember one of the operands in x86 instructions are stack locations.
+Lets expose immediates and stack locations and the stack pointer register `%rsp` by lowering the above program to x86 assembly.
+Remember some of the operands in x86 instructions are stack locations and immediates.

 ```asm
 .globl main